Family Trust – Annual Distribution Minute

 Can I backdate my Trust Minutes?

-Why are there Distribution Statements updated for each financial year?
+Why are Distribution Statements updated each financial year?

 Since 1994, as a tax lawyer, I have provided an Annual Family Trust Minute for each financial year.
 I attend many ATO audits.
 My doctorate was in tax.
 The tax laws change.
 The ATO changes its mind.
-We prepare the Family Discretionary Trust Minute of Distribution to reflect those particular rules for each unique financial year.
+We prepare the Family Discretionary Trust Minute of Distribution to reflect the specific rules for each financial year.

 The six cases that explain the Family Trust Distribution Minute